 Tony Oliverio (Skyler Gisondo of “Booksmart”) is college age, but stuck at home in Greentown, West Virginia (actually Rivesville and Fairmont, West Virginia).
 He’s a painter who works in the family meat market his parents run.
 No chance of accepting admission to a “pretty good art school” in Pittsburgh.

 It’s 1983 and his big Italian family is one generation removed from working in the coal mines.
-They’ll never go for anything so seemingly frivolous.
+They’ll never go for anything as seemingly frivolous as “art school.”

 He’s just broken up with his girlfriend since elementary school, and Katie (Addison Timlin), isn’t taking it well.